Mexican president condemns gun attack on prominent journalist

 "He's a journalist, a human being, but he's also a leader of public opinion.
 Hurting a figure like Ciro creates a lot of political instability," Lopez Obrador said.

-On Wednesday, Gomez was singled out for criticism during a regular section of the news conference dedicated to identifying what Lopez Obrador calls the media's "lies of the week".
+On Wednesday, Gomez was singled out for criticism during a regular section of a news conference dedicated to identifying what Lopez Obrador calls the media's "lies of the week."

 The report identified 11 killings of media professionals this year, though other groups have documented a higher number.